NotTheRightGuy/Note-Taking-Website/README.md

 - Keep the files saved in local directory for the time being
 - Add the notes to a database
-- Implement functions to delete the notes
+- -Implement functions to delete the notes-
 - Many more ..... ~_~